-- The time and effort that must go into organizing the drive is high.
-Most of the time is spent in the organizing part rather than the interviewing part.
+- The time and effort that must go into organizing the drive are high.
+Most of the time is spent on the organizing part rather than the interviewing part.

-- There is a big cost involved in conducting multiple rounds of interview especially when you conduct a mass recruitment drive.
+- There is a big cost involved in conducting multiple rounds of interviews especially when you conduct a mass recruitment drive.

 - Fatigue is another factor that plays a role when it comes to mass recruitment.
 A tired recruiter might not be at the top of their game towards the end of the day.